fixthestatusquo/proca-server/sdk/cli/README.md

 AUTH_USER=user@domain.com
 AUTH_PASSWORD=secret123
 API_URL=https://api.proca.app
-KEYS=publickey1:privatekey1,publickey2:privatekey2
+KEYS=keys.json
 ```

-Keys should be pasted in Base64url format (same as in Proca dashboard)
+Keys are sto is also allowedred in a JSON (map of public to private keys in base64url format).
+The format printed by `proca-cli keys`

 You can run `proca-cli setup` to create or update .env file interactively.
 At the moment only one keypair is supported.